-The machinery of memory:

-- When explicit or implicit memory is re-activated, it is re-built from schematic elements, not retrieved in toto. - When attention moves on, elements of the memory get re-consolidated. - The open processes of memory activation and consolidation create a window of opportunity for shaping your internal world. - Activated memory tends to associate with other things in awareness (e.g., thoughts, sensations), esp. if they are prominent and lasting. - When memory goes back into storage, it takes associations with it. - You can imbue implict and explicit memory with positive associations.
+- The machinery of memory: - When explicit or implicit memory is reactivated, it is rebuilt from schematic elements, not retrieved in toto. - When attention moves on, the memory gets reconsolidated. - The open processes of memory reactivation and reconsolidation create a window of opportunity for shaping your internal world. - Reactivated material associates with other things in awareness, especially if they are prominent and lasting. - When memory returns to storage, it takes associations with it. - You can imbue memory with positive associations.